Resources for Graduate Students

 - Contact Romance Languages and Literatures Department

-- As the position carries no stipend, students selected for the program are encouraged to apply to grants or fellowships to help finance their year in Paris.
-They may also request a teaching assistantship from the French Ministry of Education.
-This position provides a monthly stipend in exchange for teaching English conversation.
+- As the position carries no stipend, students selected for the program must have sufficient funds of their own to finance their year in Paris.
+BC fellowships can at times be used for this purpose; students are also encouraged to apply to other grants or fellowships to help finance their year in Paris.

 - Thanks to a special formal arrangement with the government of the region of Lombardy, Italy, Boston College is pleased to be able to send each year one student to work as English-language assistant in the schools of the towns and cities of the region (excluding Milan).
 The program is open to both undergraduate and graduate students.
 Students who apply must first secure nomination from the Italian section of the Department of Romance Languages and Literatures.